crealime/linux-network-admin/cli/help.md

 `apropos list` — search for man pages in 'whatis' database by keyword 'list' (partial match).

+`whatis ls` — short information about the 'ls' command

+`whereis ls` — command file location

-`whatis list` — search for man pages in the whatis database for a keyword 'list' (exact match).
+`which ls` — search for a program (file) in the search path (PATH).

 `mandb` — create an index of reference databases for the above utilities.

-`which ls` — search for a program (file) in the search path (PATH).

 `stat some-file` show inode information of the file 'some-file'

+`ps x` — show list of the process

+`ps a` — show list of the process

+`ps x | awk '{print $1}'` — show list of the process (only first column)

 ### Search